lauraludka44-code/alan-beckers-stickfigures-unofficial/README.md

 <details>
 <summary>English</summary>

+**Disclaimer: This is an unofficial version and is not endorsed or affiliated with Alan Becker.**

 ### Info

 This is my own modification of the original compilation by [**kirillocha/@tschollow**](https://x.com/tschollow), with updated sprites by [**Stickwave/@StickLaserPhase**](https://x.com/StickLaserPhase), nicer theming, UI, and some small changes in the stickfigure behaviors.